java2script/java2script/README.md

 https://www.leaningtech.com/cheerpj/ "CheerpJ converts Java applications or libraries into JavaScript.
 Works on bytecode, does not require access to the source code.
 Compatible with 100% of Java including reflection and dynamic classes.
 Existing Java archives can be converted to Web applications effortlessly"

 This sounds terrific.
 Very straightforward -- just convert the Java class files to JavaScript.
 I don't doubt that most of what is written here is true.
-I'm dubious about that "100%" claim, and the demonstration at
+I am dubious about that "100%" claim, as there are plenty of problems in Java that would take considerably more work than just using class files directly.
+The Java Reporter demonstration at https://www.leaningtech.com/cheerpj/demos/ crashed both Firefox and Chrome for me, so I cannot really evaluate what I see here.

+The primary differences between java2script/SwingJS and CheerpJ, to the best of my knowledge, include:

+- implementing a true HTML5 UI rather than just painting a canvas the way Java does
+- delivering an easily interpretable and debuggable JavaScript translation of Java classes, with little or no obscurification (unless that is desired)
+- well-designed JavaScript-friendly Java core classes that leverage the considerable power of HTML5 rather than ignoring that completely

 # History - 2019-